 A workaround to fix the issue is to upgrade your browser.
 What we mean by upgrading the browser is to use another modern browser such as Google Chrome, Mozilla Firefox, or Microsoft’s very own Edge browser.
 These are some of the supported and compatible browsers for using the web version of OneDrive.

 If OneDrive has paused syncing on your computer, it is likely that your computer has entered the battery saver mode.
 For as long as your PC remains in this mode, OneDrive will remain paused as it doesn’t want to use your precious battery power while you’re low on it.

 A solution for this issue is to get your PC out of battery saver mode.
 Either you can manually disable the mode on your PC or you can put your PC into charging and it will resolve the issue for you.

-So you’re trying to log-in to your account but you see the “You are syncing a different account error” on screen telling you that you are syncing a different account.
+So you’re trying to log in to your account but you see the “You are syncing a different account error” on the screen telling you that you are syncing a different account.
 This happens when you have recently changed the password for your account.

 What you can do to resolve the issue is remove the cached OneDrive credentials from your PC and the following is how you do it:

 Step 1.
 Open the Start Menu and search for credentials and click on Credentials Manager > Choose the tab that says Windows Credentials.